vithurshann/Face-Recognition/README.md

 4. RecogniseFace('IMG_6853.JPG', 'SURF' ,'SVM',1)
 5. RecogniseFace('IMG_6853.JPG', 'NONE' ,'AlexNet',1)

-- Replace the 1 with 0 to view the results without the creative mode
+Replace the 1 with 0 to view the results without the creative mode <br>
-- Replace the image file to test on different images
+Replace the image file to test on different images